SmingHub/Sming/Sming/Components/lwip/.patches/lwip/README.rst

 lwIP was originally written by Adam Dunkels: http://dunkels.com/adam/

-Reading Adam’s papers, the files in docs/, browsing the source code documentation and browsing the mailing list archives is a good way to become familiar with the design of lwIP.
+Reading Adam's papers, the files in docs/, browsing the source code documentation and browsing the mailing list archives is a good way to become familiar with the design of lwIP.